-Amber Lia at Mother of Knights shares How to Homeschool Through Your Mommy Anger.
+Amber Lia at Mother of Knights shares How to Homeschool When You Feel Triggered Towards Anger.

 Katie Moore at The Iron Heart Mama shares How to Homeschool Through Financial Difficulties.

-Lee Felix at Like Minded Musings shares How to Homeschool Through Hard Things.
+Lee Felix at Like Minded Musings shares How to Homeschool in the Midst of Mental Illness.